spiceai/samples/kubernetes/README.md

 ## Standalone

-First, we will create a [ConfigMap](https://kubernetes.io/docs/concepts/configuration/configmap/) that contains our Pod definition.
+First, create a [ConfigMap](https://kubernetes.io/docs/concepts/configuration/configmap/) that contains your Pod definition and training data.
 A Pod definition tells Spice.ai which Dataspaces, Actions, and training parameters it should use to provide recommendations to your app.
-For this sample, we will use the CartPole Pod definition from the the Spice.ai Registry.
-Let's add it now:
+This sample will use the Trader Pod definition from the the Spice.ai Registry.
+Add it now:

 ```bash
 kubectl apply -f trader-configmap.yaml
 ```

-Next, we will create a Spice.ai [Deployment](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/) to start Spice.ai in our cluster:
+Next, create a Spice.ai [Deployment](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/) to start Spice.ai in the cluster:

 ```bash
 kubectl apply -f spiceai-deployment.yaml
 ```

-Once the deployment has finished, we can add a [Service](https://kubernetes.io/docs/concepts/services-networking/service/) to allow other apps within our cluster to access Spice.ai:
+Once the deployment has finished, add a [Service](https://kubernetes.io/docs/concepts/services-networking/service/) to allow other apps within the cluster to access Spice.ai:

 ```bash
 kubectl apply -f spiceai-service.yaml
 ```

 This will create a [ClusterIP](https://kubernetes.io/docs/concepts/services-networking/service/#publishing-services-service-types) Service that other apps within the cluster can access.
-To test this out, you can spin up a debug container and access it:
+To test this out, spin up a debug container and access it:

 ```bash
 kubectl run -i --tty --rm debug --image=alpine --restart=Never -- sh